City of Brussels: Environmental policy

 Brussels is ranked sixth in the index of cities which are becoming greener fastest as for the year 2022, even though in the past it had a reputation of a "traffic-choked city of high rises and concrete".
 The authorities released a plan composed of seven steps on how to make the city even more sustainable.
 Those include introducing "a use-based, circular and low-carbon economy" and making the city "proactive".
 The city should become a "10-minute city" meaning "making the facilities essential to urban life accessible to every inhabitant in less than 10 minutes".
 Green spaces should be expanded.
 The plan includes participation of the population in decision-making and high life level for all.

-Culture

-Museums

-There are many museums in and around Brussels' city centre.
-On the first Sunday of every month, free entry is granted to many of Brussels' museums.

-Below is a non-exhaustive list of museums in the City of Brussels: